timescale/python-vector/README.md

 Please note the community is actively working on new indexing methods for embeddings.
 As they become available, we will add them to our client as well.

+## Development

+Please note that this project is developed with [nbdev](https://nbdev.fast.ai/).
+Please see that website for the development process.